How Laminate Flooring is Different from Vinyl Flooring?

-Laminate and vinyl are similar flooring materials – both are considered durable, and cost-effective, and allow designers to imitate more expensive flooring products for a fraction of the cost.
+Laminate and vinyl are similar flooring materials – both are considered durable, and cost-effective and allow designers to imitate more expensive flooring products for a fraction of the cost.

 Both are composed of four layers of material, and both feature an “image” layer carrying the likeness of wood, stone, ceramic or other materials.
 However, they each have some pros and cons that can affect your choice of product for your floor.

-Major Differences Between Laminate and Vinyl
+The Differences Between Laminate Flooring and Vinyl Flooring

 Vinyl flooring is a composite product, meaning it is composed of different layers of material.
 A piece of vinyl flooring is made up of: